-Calculating roll-up summary field values may take up to 30 minutes, depending on the number of records affected and other factors.
+Calculating roll-up summary field values can take up to 30 minutes, depending on the number of records affected and other factors.

-You are not prevented from creating roll-up summary fields that might result in invalid values, such as February 29th in a non-leap year.
-If an existing roll-up summary field results in an invalid value, the value is not recalculated , and the field will continue to display with an invalid roll-up summary icon () until you change the values being summarized.
+You aren’t prevented from creating roll-up summary fields that can result in invalid values, such as February 29 in a non-leap year.
+If a roll-up summary field results in an invalid value, the value is not recalculated.
+The field continues to display with an invalid roll-up summary icon () until you change the values being summarized.

 If your organization uses multiple currencies, the currency of the master record determines the currency of the roll-up summary field.
-For example, if the master and detail records are in different currencies, the values in the detail record are converted into the currency of the master record before calculating the final value and displaying it in the same currency as the master record.
+For example, if the master and detail records are in different currencies, the detail record value is converted into the currency of the master record.

 If your organization has advanced currency management enabled, currency roll-up summary fields are invalid if they are on accounts and summarizing opportunity values, or on opportunities and summarizing custom object values.

-Salesforce will prevent users from saving a record when doing so would invalidate a related record.
-For example, if the related master record has a validation rule that requires the roll-up summary field value to be greater than 100, and the user's change to the child record will put the value over 100, the user will not be able to save the record.
+Salesforce prevents users from saving a record if it invalidates a related record.
+For example, a master record has a validation rule that requires the roll-up summary field value to be greater than 100.
+If the user’s change to a related child record would put the value over 100, the user can’t save the record.